Caleb335/swiftana2/README.md

 ## About

-Mental health disorder or illness is an area of health challenges that has continued to widely impact the society in which we live.
+Mental health disorder or illness is an area of health challenges that has continued to widely pain the societies in which we live despite the fact that treatments are available.
 Various people from different parts of the world have had to deal with this issue for various unique or similar reasons.
 This condition has gone on to impact the lives of the affected people in various ways.
 There exists a number of scientific-backed solutions that have been proven to help to combat this situation.
 Most of these solutions involve interaction with health professionals.
 However, mental health problems are usually associated with a lot of stigma which may make it difficult for some people to come out and seek help.
 For this reason, it is crucial to provide another outlet or outlet through which patients can get useful information to help them to deal with the situation.
 Mental health disorder is common in our society more than you may ever think.

 For instance in Nigeria, It is estimated by World Health Organization (WHO) that One in four Nigerians - some 50 million people - are suffering from some sort of mental illness.
 A country of 200 million with only 150 psychiatrists resulting to about 1 ratio 100,000 specialist to patients.
 WHO further estimates that fewer than 10 percent of mentally ill Nigerians have access to the care they need.
 This in turn has resulted to an overwhelming workload for the mental health specialist and many patients inability to get consultantation or treatment at all.
 Read more about mental health disorder down below this page.

 In view of the problem statement above, a viable solution would be to provide a platform through which patients can get useful information that can assist them to deal with mental health problems.
+Majority of the available tech intervention use generic web pages as a means of providing useful information and connecting mental health patients to Therapists.
+This can be boring, overwhelming and hinder information access as mental health is always associated with lot of depression.
+Imaging already depressed people having to navigate through tons of web pages to get the help they need.
-The idea is to use machine learning on the various pieces of health data to try to diagnose patients for the various types of mental health problems that they have and propose solutions accordingly.
+ The idea proposed in this project uses machine learning on the various pieces of health data to try to diagnose patients for the various types of mental health problems that they have and propose solutions accordingly.
-The approach taken is to use an intelligent agent (chat bot) that patients can interact with and get the information that can assist their unique conditions.
+The approach taken is to use an intelligent therapy agent (chat bot) that patients can interact with and get the information that can assist their unique conditions anywhere and get connected to human therapist nearby only when it is needed.

 ## Usage